soarlab/maline/README.md

 classification process and a file called "result.dat" will contain the final results.

-The SVM methods used consists in classify the feature using Linear and Polynomial Kernel (from 1st to 4th degree) using 50% or 90% of the data set for training.
+The SVM methods used consists in classify the features using Linear and Polynomial Kernel (from 1st to 4th degree) applying 50% or 90% of the data set for training.

 # Emulab